axtk/react-store/README.md

     // The component will safely quit listening to the store updates
     // under the hood when it gets unmounted.

-    let taskData = taskStore.get(id);
-    // If not pre-filled, `taskStore` is initially empty, `taskData`
-    // is undefined, and then the following effect is required to
-    // fetch the data.

     useEffect(() => {
-        // If the data was already in the store, this effect can be
+        // If the required data is already in the store, this effect
-        // skipped.
+        // can be skipped.
-        if (taskData) return;
+        if (taskStore.get(id)) return;

         fetch(`/tasks/${id}`)
             .then(res => res.json())